VerifiedarXiv:2005.1416520 min

 The model: 175 billion parameters

-The architecture is deliberately boring.
+The architecture is deliberately conventional.
 GPT-3 reuses GPT-2's Transformer almost unchanged: the same pre-normalization, the same modified initialization, the same reversible byte-level tokenizer.
 The one structural change is that GPT-3 alternates dense attention with locally-banded sparse attention in its layers, following the Sparse Transformer.
-The point of the paper is scale, not a new architecture, so they hold the design fixed and turn the size dial.
+The paper is about scale, not a new architecture, so they hold the design fixed and turn the size dial.

 Modelparamslayersd_modelheadsbatch